degi/wanulcas/docs/overview.md

 m⁻² day⁻¹), while emissions under wet conditions can reach a similar level (Verchot *et al*., 2004).
 For the model we need one additional parameter that defines the shape of the relationship between water-filled pore space and net emission.
-Figure 3.16 provides examples for a range of values of the Km parameter.
+Figure 5.5 provides examples for a range of values of the Km parameter.

-**Figure 3.16.** Methane flux (negative values indicate consumption, positive ones emission) as a function of the water-filled pore space, for a range of values of the GHG_CH4_Km parameter (a dimension parameter relating to the difference in water-filled pore space (by decrease from
+Figure 5.5.
+Methane flux (negative values indicate consumption, positive ones emission) as a function of the water-filled pore space, for a range of values of the GHG_CH4_Km parameter (a dimension parameter relating to the difference in water-filled pore space (by decrease from